Research on Reading

 Teachers College Reading and Writing Project recommends students read books they can understand on their own, “with at least 96% fluency, accuracy, and comprehension.”
 Reading a book that’s too challenging doesn’t necessarily increase fluency.
 Students benefit more from reading books they can understand than they do from being tutored in books that are too hard for them.

 Students should move up to more difficult books as their skills increase, creating “a staircase of increasing text complexity.”
-On this point both the Common Core and the Teachers College Reading and Writing Project agree.
+On this point ESSA, the Common Core and the Teachers College Reading and Writing Project agree.

 Most camps agree upon one other unpalatable fact: even those children who love reading often drop the habit as teenagers, which means educators have two problems to figure out: 1) how best to create readers and 2) how best to keep them reading.
 The answer to both questions may not be the same.